clowdr-app/clowdr-app.github.io/README.md

-# resources.midspace.app
+# Midspace.app

-This is the Midspace (formerly Clowdr) Resources website.
-It contains a collection of help resources for using Midspace - both as an organiser and an attendee.
+This is the Midspace (formerly Clowdr) website.
+It contains the Midspace project&apos;s main website including resources.

 - [Getting started as a developer](./docs/CONTRIBUTING.md)
 - [Getting started as an editor](./docs/AUTHORS.md)